mindbody/Relay/README.md

 ### Create a Dependency Registry

-A **DependencyRegistry** is responsible for registering a concrete factory the resolvable types within in the application.
+A **DependencyRegistry** is responsible for registering concrete factories to resolvable types within the application.
 Each registry does so by interacting with **DependencyContainers** (IoC Containers).
 Before a driver can inject its own dependencies, you must set up your project for dependency injection.
 Usually, a single registry is sufficient.

 ```swift
 /// DefaultDependencyRegistry.swift